 - Code of Ethics – this requires employees to comply with the principles of the United Nations Universal Declarations of Human Rights, the fundamental conventions of the International Labour Organisation, in particular, concerning forced child labour and the principles of the United Nations Global Compact;

-- Responsible and Committed – this is a charter aiming to ensure we fully respect our clients and collaborators, the environment and all our stakeholders and that through our actions we help to meet major societal challenges.
+- Responsible and Committed – this is a charter aiming to ensure that Bouygues fully respects its clients and collaborators, the environment and all its stakeholders and that through its actions Bouygues helps to meet major societal challenges.
 The aims are supported by 12 commitments which include a pledge of ethical behaviour and a guarantee of respect for fundamental human rights throughout the Bouygues group’s operations.

 - Health & Safety policy – this policy sets out Bouygues’ commitment and approach to ensuring it provides a healthy, safe working environment for its own staff and contractors that work on-site;